Skip to content

 What type of sausage works best for this recipe?

-Italian pork sausage with fennel is the ideal choice because it complements the crushed fennel seeds already in the recipe.
-Mild or hot varieties both work depending on your spice preference.
-Turkey or chicken sausage are lighter alternatives that still deliver good flavor.
+Italian pork sausage with fennel is the ideal choice.
+It mirrors the crushed fennel seeds already in the pan and deepens that warm, anise-forward note through every bite.
+Mild or hot depends on your preference.
+Turkey or chicken sausage work as lighter swaps, but the sauce loses some backbone.

 Can I substitute the vodka with something else?

-White wine is the closest substitute and will produce a slightly different but equally delicious sauce.
-For a completely alcohol-free version, use a splash of pasta cooking water with a squeeze of lemon juice.
-The sauce will be slightly less complex but still very good.
+White wine is the closest substitute and genuinely delicious in its own right.
+For an alcohol-free version, a splash of pasta water with a squeeze of lemon does a passable job.
+The sauce will be slightly less complex, which is perfectly fine.
+It just will not technically be vodka sauce anymore.

 How do I prevent the cream from curdling in the sauce?